PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 ![Screenshot of automatic insight naming](../images/blog/collaborating-on-posthog_3.png)

-And for people who love discovering insights that others helped create, we've made it easier to search and find saved insights.
+And for people who love discovering insights that others made, we've made it easier to search and find saved insights.

 ![Screenshot of saved insights](../images/blog/collaborating-on-posthog_2.png)